FAQ: USD LIBOR transition to SOFR

 Can I buy a SOFR cap today?

-Cap provider banks have indicated that they currently can or soon will be able to offer caps and other interest rate derivatives, though spreads initially will be wide because of the lack of a liquid market.
+Cap provider banks have been offering SOFR caps since September 2020, and more continue to indicate that they currently can or soon will be able to offer caps and other interest rate derivatives, though spreads have been wide because of the lack of a liquid market.
 In fact, ISDA continues to highlight there is more work to do regarding non-linear products like caps and has formed an IBOR transition working group specifically tasked with thinking through implementation challenges related to non-linear products.
 (Back to top)

 Transition of existing loans and derivatives

 What are the main issues that must be addressed in transitioning a loan or derivative from LIBOR to SOFR?